itmeson/genphys/src/lessons/lesson-1.rst

 an unfortunate tendency to seek out evidence that supports their current belief, missing the evidence that contradicts it.
-You are much more likely to avoid being misled by forming a prediction/model/explanation/etc. that you think is good, then write down what kinds of evidence would show that you are WRONG, and go looking for that.
+You are much more likely to avoid being misled by forming a prediction/model/explanation/etc. that you think is good, then writing down what kinds of evidence would show that you are WRONG, and then to go looking for that CONTRADICTORY evidence.

-(Give triple of numbers "2,4,6", ask them to consider a rule that would generate this set, then propose new triplets to help them test their rule.
-I will tell them whether their triplet follows my rule or not, and they should use this to refine their rule.)

 Alright -- so enough of that.
 Now I'm going to give you a test!
 Yes,